poppinlp/js-api-generator/README.md

 If response dose not have param which success or fail need, whether to throw an error or not.

+#### errorMessage {Object}

+The error message you supply will overwrite default error message by same name.

 ### Config File Example

 ```yml